aliyahsdevelopment/aliyahsdevelopment/README.md

 I'm Leo, also known as Aliyahs Development.
 I'm a 15-year-old developer passionate about FiveM scripting using React and Lua.
 Welcome to my GitHub profile!

 ## 📝 About me
-- 🎓 Still in school and planning to become a software engineer in the future.
+- 🎓 Still in college and planning to become a software engineer in the future.
 - 🌱 Currently learning and growing in development.
 - 💡 I'm interested in game development, web development, and technology in general.
 - 📫 How to reach me: